 Eco Cork Foam serves to provide a lifetime of protection as an underlayment for both laminate and hardwood flooring.
 Results show that ECF has been designated as a Class 1 barrier according to the International Building Code (IBC), delivering the highest level of protection from moisture and vapor.

 When it comes to preparing the subfloor for a new installation, contractors and DIYers alike must take extra care to minimize any bumps or gouges along the surface.
-Relatively minor problems such as dirt and dust can cause problems along the tongue and grooves.
+Relatively minor problems such as dirt and dust can cause problems with the tongue and groove connections.
 Over time, the lack of stability along your planks can result in premature wear and tear, impacting the smooth finish of your floor and resulting in the need for repairs.
 Both materials will perform poorly if the subfloor is not properly prepared.

 One way to ensure your subfloor is ready is to invest in our hardwood and laminate underlayment.
 Eco Cork Foam provides rigid support that smooths out minor imperfections and delivers rigid support for all tongue-and-groove connections.